Follow along for a deep dive into Blue Origin stock and some close competitor stocks to keep an eye on.

 Its main competitor is SpaceX, and its primary mission is to provide space travel to the general public.

-Eventually, it plans to help people live and work in space as well.
+Eventually, it plans to help people live and work in space.

 Blue Origin focuses on sustainable space travel by developing reusable flight vehicles, rockets, and launch vehicles.